Employability is a complex concept, often ill-defined or not defined at all (Gazier 1998). So what is it we are all working towards?

 Stuart has taught a range of criminological modules including; organised crime, policing concepts theories and practice, social sciences for policing, criminal investigation systems and work related learning modules.
 Stuart’s focus on work related learning formed the basis of his successful Senior Fellowship application to the HEA in 2015.
 Stuart embedded employability into the course alongside scaffolding learning, adopting a variety of techniques to move students progressively towards a stronger understanding and, ultimately, greater independence in the learning process.

-Stuart currently leads on the HEA’s UK and international work regarding employability.
-As the Academic Lead, Stuart adopts a flexible and collaboratively approach to supporting the HEA’s role in informing UK sector-wide learning and teaching policy.
+Stuart currently leads on Advance HE UK and international work regarding employability.
+As the Academic Lead, Stuart adopts a flexible and collaboratively approach to supporting Advance HE's role in informing UK sector-wide learning and teaching policy.
 Stuart supports institutions, discipline communities and individual academic and professional services staff, engaging in a range of projects that include; embedding employability at an institutional level, placement provision, employability within disciplines, employability for individual practice and enterprise learning.